iamjoshk/discogs_sync/README.md

 ## Available Actions

-Note: the data returned even for small collections will exceed the limit (65535 characters) of entity attributes, so the action responses are returned as responses only with an option to download the response as a JSON file.
+Note: the data returned even for small collections will exceed the system limit (65535 characters) for entity attributes, so the download collection, wantlist, and user list action responses are returned as responses only with an option to download the response as a JSON file.
 The responses will NOT be saved to an entity.

 The response can be used as a variable in a script or automation.